 Y4: Wastes from the production, formulation and use of biocides and phytopharmaceuticals;

-Y6: Wastes from the production, formulation and use of organic solvents;

-Y9: Waste oils/water, hydrocarbons/water mixtures, emulsions;

-Y10: Waste substances and articles containing or contaminated with polychlorinated biphenyls (PCBs) and/or polychlorinated terphenyls (PCTs) and/or polybrominated biphenyls (PBBs);

-Y18: Residues arising from industrial waste disposal operations;

-Y41: Halogenated organic solvents.
+Y41: Halogenated organic solvents

+(f)(c) Y45: Organohalogen compounds other than substances referred to in this Annex (e.g. Y39, Y41, Y42, Y43, Y44).

 Annex I wastes are presumed to exhibit one or more Annex III hazard characteristics, which may include H6.1 “Poisonous (acute), H8 “Corrosive”, H11 “Toxic (delayed or chronic)”; H12 “Ecotoxic”; or H13 (capable after disposal of yielding a material which possess a hazardous characteristic)”, unless, through “national tests,” they can be shown not to exhibit these characteristics.
 National tests may be useful for identifying a particular hazard characteristic in Annex III of the Convention until such time as the hazardous characteristic is fully defined.
 Guidance papers for Annex III hazardous characteristics H11, H12 and H13 were adopted on an interim basis by the Conference of the Parties to the Basel Convention at its sixth and seventh meeting.